Rutger Hauer

 From the 1990s on, Hauer moved into low-budget films, and supporting roles in major films like Buffy the Vampire Slayer (1992), Confessions of a Dangerous Mind (2002), Batman Begins (2005), Sin City (2005), and The Rite (2011).
 Hauer also became well known for his work in commercials.
 Towards the end of his career, he made a return to Dutch cinema, and won the 2012 Rembrandt Award for Best Actor in recognition of his lead role in The Heineken Kidnapping (2011).

 Hauer supported environmentalist causes and was a member of the Sea Shepherd Conservation Society.
 He also founded the Rutger Hauer Starfish Association, an AIDS awareness organization.
-He was made a knight in the Order of the Netherlands Lion in 2013.
+He was made a knight of the Order of the Netherlands Lion in 2013.

 Biography from the Wikipedia article Rutger Hauer.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.